-Every time a friend starts cooking Indian food, I expect a slew of questions in my inbox.
-What are the basic, essential spices needed?
-Which common staple ingredients do you need?
-Oof, so many questions!
+Every time a friend starts cooking Indian food, I get a slew of questions in my inbox.
+What are the most common Indian food ingredients?
+What are the essential spices for Indian cooking?
+Can you make me an Indian pantry list?

 If you haven't already signed up, I have a simple course where I share all my secrets to great Indian home cooking.
 Over a series of seven emails, you'll not only get time tested recipes from my family's kitchen but also my favorite tips and tricks you can put into use immediately.